MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - For VNet applications requiring DR network access, make sure that the VNet is peered to the secondary (DR) region.
 For example, HSR replication will required an SAP HANA database VNet to be peered to the secondary site's SAP HANA database VNet.

-- You can also [use VNet to ExpressRoute peering](/azure/expressroute/expressroute-howto-linkVNet-portal-resource-manager) or [ExpressRoute globalreach](/azure/expressroute/expressroute-global-reach) instead of VNet peering.
+- You can also [use VNet to ExpressRoute peering](/azure/expressroute/expressroute-howto-linkVNet-portal-resource-manager) or [ExpressRoute Global Reach](/azure/expressroute/expressroute-global-reach) instead of VNet peering.

 - The primary VNet's classless inter-domain routing (CIDR) shouldn't conflict or overlap with the disaster site VNet's CIDR.

 - The load balancer configuration should be in front of dual web dispatchers and ASCS and database nodes.

-- Make sure that the floating IP is enabled in the load balancer.
+- Make sure that the Floating IP is enabled in the load balancer.

 - To take advantage of Azure NetApp Files features like cross-region replication (in public preview), use a paired Azure NetApp Files region.
 Azure NetApp Files paired regions are different than standard Azure paired regions.